serfriz/responsive-website/README.md

-# responsive-website
+# Responsive Website
-Responsive Website using HTML and CSS (Grid, Flexbox).
+Responsive website using HTML and CSS (Grid, Flexbox).